-Fig. 10.
+Fig. 11.
 Top row: Left: Repeatability measurements performed on reference and prototype inclinometers at random tilt and direction after a 2h delay.
 Standard deviation results show respectively errors of approximatively 0.016° and 0.0079° in x-direction and 0.02° and 0.01° in y-direction.
 Right: Cyclical measurements performed on the prototype sensor after a 24h delay showing clear signs of linearity loss and hysteresis.
-Bottom Row: Response time and temporal behaviour of reference and prototype sensors following a large angle tilt in x-direction after the same 24h delay showing a clear precision loss of the prototype sensor.
+Bottom Row: Response time and temporal behavior of reference and prototype sensors following a large angle tilt in x-direction after the same 24h delay showing a clear precision loss of the prototype sensor.

 The different experiments described above have demonstrated a clear effect of time and repetition on sensor precision.
 Cyclical experiments have shown the appearance of significant hysteresis effects in the fluidic case between ascending and descending measurements (data points show a linear progression but are shifted by an offset dependent on the direction of angle change).
 This hysteresis could be explained by different hypotheses stemming from chemical and physical causes.
 On the chemical side, a potential reason could involve a chemical interaction between the mercury droplet and the coated black silicon substrate which could lead to the aging or oxidation of the mobile mass, but to our knowledge no evidence has been reported on this issue in literature.
 On the physical side, repeated sweeps on a substrate presenting a random collection of particles on its surface (experiments have not been performed in a clean room setting) could lead to a particle charged mobile mass (accounting for the “selfcleaning” properties of black silicon), which would then present some degree of surface roughness and induce an altered mobile mass displacement.
 A more viable hypothesis, that has already been reported in literature36, would be the mechanical impact of the mobile mass displacement on the black silicon substrate leading to an alteration of the nano patterned surface.
 Nanoscale structures with high aspect ratio are intrinsically extremely fragile with respect to mechanical forces and can be destroyed even by rather low mechanical shear stress (<<1N).
 The rupture of those high aspect ratio structures has a double effect which can cause significant hysteresis effects: On the one hand broken black silicon structures offer an increased surface for contact line pining and on the other hand they leave hydrophilic “stumps” behind, both of which in turn would induce an increase of the receding contact angle and lead to an alteration of the mobile mass displacement (sticking) and could account for the documented hysteresis.